timvieira/blog/content/em.md

 \newcommand{\defeq}[0]{\overset{\scriptsize\text{def}}{=}}
 $$

-The expectation maximization algorithm (EM) is a poorly understood and poorly explained.
+The expectation maximization algorithm (EM) is a simple algorithm that is poorly explained in my opinion:

  * Explanations are littered with distracting model-specific details and messy variational inference notation that make it hard to see the signal in the